Koda Kumi Driving Hit's 7

-Koda Kumi Driving Hit's 7 is the ninth remix album by Japanese singer-songwriter Kumi Koda.
+Koda Kumi Driving Hit's 7 is the ninth remix album by Japanese singer-songwriter Koda Kumi.
 The album was released April 5, 2017.
 It debuted in the top ten on the Oricon Albums Charts at number 9.

 Keeping instep with her prior Driving Hit's albums, the remixes were performed in drum and bass and house style.
 The album also became her first remix album to not have a "Sunset in Ibiza" remix for a song, whereas House Nation did not take part in the album's production.

 The album was released a month after her studio album W Face, and harbored remixes of some of the songs from W Face ~outside~.
 Remixes on the album also included "Cutie Honey", "Koi no Tsubomi" and "Ai no Uta", among others.